Factoria-F5-Git/continuous-delivery-playground/docs/02-creating-hello-world-pipeline.md

-# Lab 2: Creating a hello world pipeline
+# Lab 2: Creating a "hello world" step

 ### GitHub Actions to create a CI/CD pipeline